Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 [
   {
     "address"  (string) The address base58check encoded
-    "assetName" (string) The asset associated with the UTXOs (TLS for Telestai) "txid"  (string) The output txid
+    "assetName" (string) The asset associated with the UTXOs (TLS for Meowcoin) "txid"  (string) The output txid
     "height"  (number) The block height
     "outputIndex"  (number) The output index